MrBertieG/bar-quiz/README.md

 Contact Form | Clicking "Leave Feedback!" button without entering a name and a valid email will not submit. <br> Entering a name and a valid email and a message will allow you to submit the form. <br> The "Clear" button will clear all of the information. | PASS
 Text | All fonts and colours have been consistent throughout the website | PASS Footer | The footer contains four social media icons.
 It is found on all three pages in the exact location on each page.
 The four social media icons are: Facebook, Instagram, Youtube, Twitter which when clicked, will redirect the user to their respective website.
 This will work on all three pages. | PASS
+Console Errors | Each page was checked for active console errors.
+This was done by having DevTools open in the backgroubd and running throgh every single page. | PASS

+<br><br>

 - Chrome Developer Tools Lighthouse.
 The Performance is overall good due to the minimal amount of images used on the website.
 The test was ran for the Mobile and Desktop Version. <br>